ppryanichek/100-days-of-code/log.md

 **Today`s Progress**: Made a CLI task tracker!
 Not without the help of the internet and peeking at other people's solutions 😔.

+### Day 23: November 5, Tuesday

+**Today`s Progress**: Nice!
+I got blocked at X.

+Got a little familiar with build systems like ant, maven, gradle.

+Added comments to the task tracker and finished a couple of little things.

 Took a long time with json (couldn't read json file because of extra comma in line appending).

 **Link(s) to work**